AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Introduction

 \section{Introduction}

-Supervised deep learning has achieved significant success in medical image segmentation tasks, leveraging a substantial amount of labeled data.
-However, while a vast number of medical images are generated in routine clinical practice, annotating them is a highly specialized task that can only be performed by radiologists with extensive clinical experience.
-Due to the limited number of specialized radiologists, their time constraints, and the annotation efficiency, acquiring large scale medical image datasets with accurate annotations is often very hard.
-This limitation hinders the use of supervised learning based segmentation methods in routine clinical practice.

-Consequently, recent research has witnessed efforts in self-supervised medical image segmentation.
-Self supervised learning aims to capture general features from unlabeled data and get the pretrained model, and then transfer the pretrained model into downsteam tasks for fully supervised finetuning on a small amount of labeled data.
+\IEEEPARstart{S}{upervised} deep learning has achieved significant success in medical image segmentation tasks, leveraging a substantial amount of labeled data \cite{w-Net2022,kamnitsas2017efficient,mu-net2023}.
+However, a vast number of medical images are generated in routine clinical practice, but annotating them requires highly specialized skills, typically performed by radiologists with extensive clinical experience.
+Due to the limited number of specialized radiologists, their time constraints, and the annotation efficiency, acquiring large-scale medical image datasets with precise annotations is often very hard.
+This limitation hinders the use of supervised learning-based segmentation methods in routine clinical practice.
+Consequently, recent research has seen significant efforts in self-supervised medical image segmentation \cite{Jiaojiao-TMI2023}.
+Self-supervised learning aims to capture general features from unlabeled data and get the pre-trained model, and then transfer the pre-trained model into downstream tasks for fully supervised finetuning on a small amount of labeled data.
 Therefore, the performance of self-supervised medical image segmentation heavily relies on the quality of self-supervised pretraining.

-In computer vision (CV), self-supervised learning methods heavily rely on contrastive learning (CL) approaches.
-Contrastive learning aims to extract representative information by minimizing the distance between similar pairs of images while maximizing the distance between dissimilar pairs of images.
-However, these methods often prioritize capturing global semantics in images and may sometimes sacrifice local details and non-object regions\citep{chen2022context}.
+Classic self-supervised learning methods heavily rely on contrastive learning approaches.
+Contrastive learning (CL) aims to extract representative information by minimizing the distance between similar pairs of images while maximizing the distance between dissimilar pairs of images.
+However, these methods often prioritize capturing global semantics in images and may sometimes sacrifice local details and non-object regions \cite{chen2022context}.
 To address these challenges, researchers, inspired by masked language modeling (MLM) in natural language processing (NLP), have turned to masked image modeling (MIM) methods to explore potential solutions.
 Masked image modeling is designed to reconstruct masked regions within images, which typically contain information about important structures.